BeginnerCredit & Debt

 How to Improve Your Credit Score

-• •1.
-Pay every bill on time, every month — set up autopay for at least the minimum (then pay the rest manually)
+• β€’1.
+Pay every bill on time, every month β€” set up autopay for at least the minimum, then clear the rest manually before the due date

-• •4.
-Become an authorized user on a family member's old, well-managed card
+• β€’4.
+Become an authorized user on a family member's old, well-managed card to inherit its positive payment history

-• •7.
-Use a secured credit card or credit-builder loan if you have thin/no credit history
+• β€’7.
+Use a secured credit card or credit-builder loan if you're starting with thin credit β€” consistent on-time payments are the fastest path from no history to good history

 #credit score#FICO#credit report